WebAssembly/spec/spectec/test-prose/TEST.md

     - datamode is PASSIVE.

 Datamode_ok/active
-- the data mode (ACTIVE x expr) is valid with the data type OK if:
+- the data mode (ACTIVE x expr) is valid if:
   - the memory C.MEMS[x] exists.
   - C.MEMS[x] is at lim PAGE.
   - the expression expr is valid with the value type at.
   - expr is constant.

 Datamode_ok/passive
-- the data mode PASSIVE is valid with OK.
+- the data mode PASSIVE is always valid.

 Data_ok
-- the memory segment (DATA b* datamode) is valid with the data type OK if:
+- the memory segment (DATA b* datamode) is valid if:
-  - the data mode datamode is valid with OK.
+  - the data mode datamode is valid.

 Elemmode_ok
 - the element mode elemmode is valid with the element type rt if: